-Maunday's Club has forever been a sunset destination in Anguilla.
-As the sun sets in the background, Maunday's Bay sparkles in the foreground.
-Delightful cocktails and light bites are served to your plush seat by the sea.
-It is a recipe for sunset perfection.
+Maunday's Club has forever been a favorite for its elegance and its blue views.
+As the sun illuminates the beach's powdery-fine sands, Maunday's Bay's blue water sparkles in the distance.
+Delightful cocktails and tasty bites are served to your plush seat by the sea.
+It is a recipe for perfection.

 Since Belmond re-opened Cap Juluca in December 2018, the question has been, "Can you improve on perfection?"
 Belmond answers with a resounding yes.